Layaot/Layaot/README.md

 My name is Zixin Jiang, you can call me Layaot

-I'm a Java programmer and I'm currently learning Golang, Kotlin, C++, and maybe Python.
+I'm a Java programmer and I'm currently learning Golang, Kotlin, C#, and maybe Python.

 I also know front-end languages like HTML/CSS and Javascript.